AuxGrep/crdb-cobaltStrike-profile/README.md

 Alternatively, if a client wants to test detection capabilities, you could make your traffic look like a well-known malware toolkit like Zeus.

+# GET STARTED

+In any linux OS (hacker's server) just run the following command to start teamserver and load this profile

+──(auxgrep㉿kali)-[~/Desktop/CS4.5]
+└─$ ./teamserver <SERVER-IP> <PASSWORD> crdb.profile

+  note: make sure your in de directory that contains cobalt strike linux package

+  if you dont have it ...check me here mranonymoustz@tutanota.com

 @ENJOY